seekrs/MacroLibX-Website/src/content/docs/guides/colors.md

 But sometime we cannot use the usefull hexadecimal to encode colors...

 ## 🔐 Encode and decode colors
+A good use case for encoding/decoding manually pixel colors might be when reading pixels from an image an using them after as `mlx_get_image_pixel` returns a pixel ecoded as `RGBA` and the MacroLibX uses `ARGB` everywhere.

 We can use two methods to encode and decode colors:
 * bit-shifting